Online Courses

 FRENCH 2 - GRADES 9-12

-Prerequisite: Minimum C- in each semester of French 1.
+Prerequisite: Minimum C in the 1st semester of French 1.
+Placement pending based on 2nd semester grades matching prior requirements.
 Incoming freshmen must take the World Language Placement Test.

 Salut!
 Get set for some more adventure!
 In French II, students are immersed in the French language and culture.
 This course is full of engaging and interactive videos, dialogs, presentations, self-checks, and much more!
 The purpose of this course is to further develop the French communicative skills of listening, speaking, reading and writing.
 In French II, students will broaden their French vocabulary and knowledge of grammar.